KrasimirDmtr/Exam/bodyFlex/src/PROJECT.md

     15.Import NgForms in Project ✔️

     16.Import Firebase CLI in Project ✔️
+    -Create and Import Environment for Firebase CLI -Create Environment and Export AppUrl

     17.Make Register Logic ✔️
     -Create Post Request in UserService for Register